Fastiraz/csearch/README.md

 # CSearch

-This C script is a simple tool for brute-forcing URLs.
+This C script is a simple tool for brute-forcing URLs and subdomains.
 It was developed as a way to practice the C programming language and to create a simpler version of [Gobuster](https://github.com/OJ/gobuster).
 <br><br>

 ---